mstrout/CUF23-OLCF-Tutorial/README.md

 - `hellopar.chpl` - another parallel and distributed 'Hello World', short version of hello6-taskpar-dist.chpl

-- `basics/basics-*.chpl` - some basic illustrations of parallelism and/or data locality
+- `basics-*.chpl` - some basic illustrations of parallelism and/or data locality
   *NOTE*: basics-on.chpl assume two or more locales

 - `parfilekmer.chpl` - parallel and distributed processing of files using a 1D distributed